intel-lab-lkp/linux/Documentation/process/email-clients.rst

 - :menuselection:`Strip Whitespace Before Sending` must be ``disabled``

-When composing the message, the cursor should be placed where the patch should appear, and then pressing `CTRL-R` let you specify the patch file to insert into the message.
+When composing the message, the cursor should be placed where the patch should appear, and then pressing `CTRL-R` lets you specify the patch file to insert into the message.

 Claws Mail (GUI)